ukihsoroy/lark-tutorials/01-application-login/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'io.ukihsoroy.01-application-login' is invalid and this project uses 'io.ukihsoroy.applicationlogin' instead.
+* The original package name 'io.ukihsoroy.01-application-login' is invalid and this project uses 'io.ukihsoroy.lark' instead.

 # Getting Started